 When can I apply for backpacking, Wonderland Trail, and Climbing reservations?

-The first chance to apply for a reservation opportunity begins March 2 through March 14 in the Early Access Lottery.
-Successful applicants will then have an opportunity to make a reservation in the Early Access Period, March 22 – April 21.
-On April 27, all remaining inventory will open to the public for the general on-sale.
+The first chance to apply for a reservation opportunity in 2022 begins February 21 through March 7 in the Early Access Lottery.
+Successful applicants will then have an opportunity to make a reservation in the Early Access Period, March 21 – April 19.
+On April 25, all remaining inventory will open to the public for the general on-sale.

 How many permits are issued for the Wonderland Trail each year?

 About 600 Wonderland Trail trips can be reserved in advance during the summer hiking season (July-September).
 Another 300 or so are issued as first-come, first-served permits.
 Many more trips are available for partial circuits, sections, and other backcountry camps.
 There are about 4,000 backpacking permits and 2,000 climbing permits issued each year.

 What is the typical season for through-hiking the Wonderland Trail?